marvinme/Enterprise-Performance-Pack/README.md

 > **NOTE:** If you are using a different Docker Compose version, customize the version number inside docker-compose.yml accordingly

 ## Demo Environment
-* OCI instance with 8 cores, 64GB of memory, Oracle Linux7.9
+* Case1: OCI instance with 8 cores, 64GB of memory, Oracle Linux7.9
+* Case2: Ubuntu20.04.4 on Windows10, core i7, 4cores, 16GB of memory

 ## Contents
 * **[Step1: Create docker image with Java Enterprise Performance Pack](#Step1-Create-docker-image-with-Java-Enterprise-Performance-Pack)**